The Skin I Live In: Plot

-Plastic surgeon Robert Ledgard was successful in cultivating an artificial skin resistant to burns and insect bites, which he calls "GAL", that he says he has been testing on athymic mice.
-He presents his results in a medical symposium but when he privately discloses he has also conducted illegal transgenic experiments on humans, he is forbidden to continue with his research.
+Plastic surgeon Robert Ledgard successfully cultivates an artificial skin resistant to burns and insect bites.
+Calling it "Gal", he claims to be testing it on athymic mice.
+Presenting at a medical symposium, Ledgard privately discloses he has also conducted illegal transgenic experiments on humans.
+He is forbidden to continue with his research.

-On his secluded estate, Ledgard is keeping a young woman named Vera captive, with the help of one of his servants, Marilia.
-Due to the suspension of his official experiments, Ledgard asks Marilia to dismiss the other servants.
+On his secluded estate, Ledgard holds a young woman named Vera captive with the help of his servant Marilia.
+There he continues his experiments.

-While Ledgard is out, Marilia's estranged son Zeca, having committed a robbery, arrives in a tiger costume and asks his mother to hide him for a few days.
-He sees Vera on Ledgard's security camera screens and demands to see her in person.
-When Marilia refuses to let him stay after she invites him in, he binds and gags her and then rapes Vera.
+While Ledgard is out, Marilia's estranged son Zeca, arrives and asks to hide there for a few days, having committed a robbery.
+Seeing Vera on Ledgard's security camera screens, Zeca mistakes her for Ledgard's deceased wife, Gal, and demands to see her in person.
+When Marilia refuses, Zeca binds and gags Marilia and then rapes Vera.
 Ledgard arrives and kills Zeca.

-While Ledgard disposes of Zeca's body, Marilia tells Vera that she (Marilia) is the mother of both Zeca and Ledgard by different men, a fact she has not shared with them.
-Ledgard was adopted by Marilia's employers, but was ultimately raised by her.
-Zeca later left to live in the streets and smuggle drugs, while Ledgard went to medical school and married a woman named Gal.
-When Zeca returned years later, he and Gal ran off together.
-They were involved in a terrible car crash in which Gal was badly burnt.
-Zeca had left the scene assuming her to be dead, while Ledgard had taken her from the car (in the present, Zeca had mistaken Vera for Gal, something she did not deny).
-Thereafter she lived in total darkness without any mirrors.
-One day, while hearing her daughter Norma singing in the garden, Gal accidentally sees her own reflection in the window; traumatized by the sight, she jumps to her death.
+While Ledgard disposes of Zeca's corpse, Marilia reveals to Vera that both Zeca and Ledgard are half-brothers and her sons, unbeknownst to them.
+Ledgard was adopted by Marilia's employers, while Zeca wasn't.
+While Ledgard went to medical school and married a woman named Gal, Zeca moved out to the streets and smuggled drugs.
+Years later, Zeca and Gal fell in love and ran off together.
+They were involved in a car crash which badly burnt Gal.
+Assuming she was dead, Zeca left the scene.
+Ledgard took Gal home and kept her in total darkness without any mirror to hide her burn scars.
+One day, while hearing her daughter Norma singing in the garden, Gal sees her own reflection in the window.
+Traumatized by the sight, Gal jumps to her death in front of Norma.

-In the present, Ledgard returns and spends the night with Vera.
-During the night, he dreams of his past, specifically the night of a wedding six years earlier, where he finds Norma (his daughter) unconscious on the ground.
-Norma, who had been taking medication for psychosis—having been rendered mentally unstable due to witnessing her mother's suicide—comes to believe that Ledgard had raped her upon awakening with him above her; she subsequently develops a fear of all men and spends years in a mental health facility.
-She eventually kills herself in the same manner that her mother did.